mideind/Yfirlestur/README.md

 ## HTTPS API

-Yfirlestur.is provides an HTTPS application programming interface (API) based on JSON.
+Yfirlestur.is provides an HTTPS application programming interface (API) to perform spelling and grammar checking.
+The API is based on HTTPS GET/POST and JSON.

 This API can for example by accessed by `curl` as follows:

 ```